saurabh-yoti/dev-docs-sync/v9.0/digital-id-legacy/integration-guide/digital-id-connect-button.md

 Digital ID Connect buttons and QR code styles use the client-side JavaScript library provided by Yoti and follow the same structure as described [here](/digital-id/createbutton).

+You can add the Digital ID Connect button using either the JavaScript approach or the NPM module.
+See below for both examples.

 The configuration of the element `skinId` determines the button and QR code styles.
 An example is shown below:

 {% table widths="326" %}